atlassistant/atlas/README.md

 You're a developer or just want to know where this project is heading to?
 Have a look at the [extended TODO](TODO.md) file.

 You want to support **atlas** by giving some money?
 Head over to Liberapay with this tiny button [![Donate using Liberapay](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/YuukanOO/donate), thanks ❤️!

+## Credits

+- Photo Sphere by Denis Klyuchnikov from the Noun Project (Logo)